Stray voltage: Working definition

 In spite of the above definitions, the term stray voltage continues to be used by both utility workers and the general public for all occurrences of unwanted excess electricity.
-For example, at the annual "Jodie S. Lane Stray Voltage Detection, Mitigation & Prevention Conference", held at the Con Edison headquarters in New York City in April 2009, which attracted the presidents of most major utilities from throughout the United States and Canada, the utility leaders continued to use stray voltage for all occurrences of unwanted excess electricity.
-The term contact voltage was used only once, possibly because "contact voltage" is generally the fault of the supply, network or installation company.
-Few companies are willing to openly discuss faults of theirs, let alone ones as life-threatening.
-It would seem that stray voltage is now the common term for all unwanted voltage leakage as it categorises the fault as part of normal operation, therein limiting liability.
+For example, at the annual "Jodie S. Lane Stray Voltage Detection, Mitigation & Prevention Conference", held at the Con Edison headquarters in New York City in April 2009, the presidents of most major utilities from throughout the United States and Canada continued to use stray voltage for all occurrences of unwanted excess electricity.
+The term contact voltage was used only once, possibly because "contact voltage" is generally the fault of the supply, network, or installation company.
+Few companies are willing to openly discuss their faults, let alone those that are seen as life-threatening.
+It would seem that stray voltage is now the common term for all unwanted voltage leakage because it categorises the fault as part of normal operation and so limits liability.

-In New York City, a woman named Jodie S. Lane was electrocuted by a five-foot by eight-foot road utility vault plate energized by an "improperly insulated wire" in January 2004.
+In New York City, a woman, Jodie S. Lane, was electrocuted in January 2004 by a five-foot by eight-foot metal road utility vault plate that was energized by an "improperly insulated wire."
 In the coverage of her death and the growing concern regarding the role of public utilities in electrical safety in the urban environment, both the media and the New York State regulatory agency used stray voltage for neutral-to-earth voltage (NEV), but conceded that the notoriety of the Lane incident had caused stray voltage to be a term that is well recognized by the public.

-At that point, the regulator used stray voltage to refer to any "voltage conditions on electric facilities that should not ordinarily exist.
+The regulator then used stray voltage to refer to any "voltage conditions on electric facilities that should not ordinarily exist.
 These conditions may be due to one or more factors, including, but not limited to, damaged cables, deteriorated, frayed or missing insulation, improper maintenance, or improper installation."
 In the same document, the commission accepted NEV to be a naturally occurring condition.

-Since that time, the term “stray voltage” has had at least two very different definitions.
-This situation is cause for confusion among utilities, regulators, and the public.
+Since then, the term had at least two very different definitions, which confused utilities, regulators, and the public.
 The term "stray voltage" is commonly used for all unwanted electrical leakage, by both the general public and many electrical utility professionals.
 Other more esoteric phenomenon that also result in elevated voltages on normally non-energized surfaces, are also referred to as “stray voltage.”
-Examples are voltage due to capacitive coupling, current induced by power lines, EMF, lightning, earth potential rise, and problems stemming from open (disconnected) neutrals.
+Examples are voltage from capacitive coupling, current induced by power lines, EMF, lightning, earth potential rise, and problems stemming from open (disconnected) neutrals.